 This office provides access to formal Attorney General Opinions through a searchable database from the Attorney General’s website.

 Persons who do not have access to the Internet and wish to obtain a copy of a previously issued formal opinion should contact the Florida Legal Resource Center of the Attorney General’s Office.
 Copies of informal opinions can be obtained from the Opinions Division of the Attorney General's Office.

 As an alternative to requesting an opinion, officials may wish to use the informational pamphlet prepared by this office on dual officeholding for public officials.
-Copies of the pamphlet can be obtained by contacting the Opinions Section of the Attorney General's Office.
+The pamphlet is available through the Attorney General’s website.
 In addition, the Attorney General, in cooperation with the First Amendment Foundation, has prepared the Government in the Sunshine Manual which explains the law under which Florida ensures public access to the meetings and records of state and local government.
 Copies of this manual can be obtained through the First Amendment Foundation.

 Please visit our database of attorney general advisory opinions.

 Order form for Attorney General Reports.

 Officials may wish to use the informational pamphlet prepared by this office on dual officeholding.